Skip to main content

 Summary

-These three core plugins represent the powerful extensibility of the OpenCode ecosystem:
+These six core plugins represent the powerful extensibility of the OpenCode ecosystem:

 • @tarquinen/opencode-dcp: Makes long conversations more economical and efficient